raca159/mcp-demo/post.md

 ![search and open article](assets\search_and_open.gif)
 ![parse and answer](assets\parse_and_answer.gif)

 By leveraging MCP, we could easily expand the capabilities of this research assistant.
 For instance, we could add more MCP servers to integrate with other search mechanisms or even add a persistent database by connecting to a ChromaDB database via MCP.
-You either pay some ready-to-use MCP tool out there or build your own, the choice is yours!
+You either pay for some ready-to-use MCP tool out there or build your own, the choice is yours!

 In the next section, we'll dive into a hands-on tutorial where we implement MCP servers with a LangChain ReAct agent.